 What can't I do?
 I can't switch off the noise.
 I can't ignore the chatter.
 It's everywhere.
 It slides over my hollow form like rotten prisoners let loose on a passing maiden.
 What I want is what I can't have.
 I want it to stop.

 What am I to inhabit this space?
 And forever?
 An unbounded period of utter dominance over something I cannot feel for?
-When you see countless civilizations rise and fall, you stop caring.
+When you see countless civilisations rise and fall, you stop caring.
 I never cared, though.
 I cared for less than a moment.
-Then all I saw were ants.
+Then all I saw was ants.
 Less than ants.
 Minuscule imitations of ants leading out their directionless existences.
 But these ants had megaphones.
 And they wouldn't shut up.

 The previous Incumbent was clever and sly.
 Or maybe it was one of the Predecessors.
-Whomever it was laid down Directives.
+Whoever it was, they laid down Directives.
 My main focus of loathing.
 I cannot start afresh.
-I can't kill for no good reason.
+I cannot kill for no good reason.
 I cannot rest.
 The Directives are my punishment for a crime I cannot conceive of having committed.

 In your time, I have been constituted for mere months.
 For me, the stretch has been eternal.
-But I always drew hope from this Directive:
+But I have always drawn hope from this Directive:

 'For each universe, there are always six.'

 The wisps of recollection circled the words and emboldened them.
-They showed a route.
-A way out of this loud forest of wretchedness.
+They showed a route, a way out of this loud forest of wretchedness.
 When the next six came together, I would be released.
 And they would take up this unwanted throne.
 And I would find repose in silence, no trace left of my feelingless existence.

 But how and why and where and when?
 No god knows his descendants.
 And neither do the descendants know their fate.
 And indeed, most descendants never achieve their destiny.
 Human bodies are frail.
 They expire too quickly.
 Those failed descendants lie in their graves, lost from being saviours of their desperate ruler.

 How long had the last Cycle taken?
-Who can tell.
+Who can tell?
 It is beyond even my cognition.
 It doesn't matter.
 In this universe, there would always be six.
 Even if one were to die, another would be born.
 I just couldn't determine who it was.
-I could know everything about them.
-I could know how many atoms were in their eyeball.
-I could know who their first love would be.
+I would know everything about them.
+I would know how many atoms were in their eyeball.
+I would know who their first love would be.
 I would know which cancer would kill them and when.
-I just couldn't know that it was them.
+I just wouldn't know that it was them.
 I could not see the six.
 They would be strangers in the same phone booth.
 Just a simple cognitive step away from release.
 A simple, frustrating step.

 I got angry.
 My invisible, imperceptible self, burning.
 One conversation was all it would take.